 ‘That’s actually why I’m here.
-I have something I’d like to give you, but only if you want it.”
+I have something for you, but only if you want it.”

 Jeremy looked into the eyes of his best friend’s father and for a moment almost broke.
 This was the first conversation he’d had with anyone who wasn’t hospital staff for what felt like a lifetime and he’d almost forgotten about the world outside.

 “When my parents died I had to give up my childhood and become the responsible adult.
 I was older than you are, but not by much.
-Now, what you’ve done here over the last month is incredible.
+Now, what you’ve done here over the last month… is incredible.
 Don’t think I don’t know that.
 I can’t imagine how difficult it must be, and you’ve weathered it like a champion.
-It’s aged you, I can see that too.
+It’s aged you, I can see that.
 But I’d like to give you the opportunity to hold on to a piece of your childhood.”

-The words hit him and a strange combination of pride and near overwhelming burden washed over him.
+The words hit with a strange combination of pride and near overwhelming burden washed over him.
 One giving him strength and the other ripping it away.

 “Social serves have been talking to you correct?
 Explaining your options for what happens after.”

-“I’m here to give you another one.
-Move into our house.
+“I’m here to give you another option.
+You move into our house.
 You are one of my son’s closest friends and we’ve known you most of your life.
 You will get to stay in the same town, the same school and as close to your normal life as is now possible.
 You won’t have to worry about money, food, a room, there are no conditions.
 You will simply call me when it’s time to come pick you up, and I will take you home, and it will be your home, for as long as, and whenever you need it to be.”

 “Because hard work should be rewarded, and because you can only be a child once.
 I gave up my childhood, and although I know you’ll never be the same, perhaps you can maintain some semblance of it.”